How to create a Shared Folder between two Local User in Linux?¶

 This article shows how to set-up a shared folder between two local users in Linux.
 The shared directory/folder will be accessible to both the users, they will be able to read/write each other’s file.

-Let us create shared directory /home/shareFolder
+Let us create shared directory /home/shareFolder for user

 Bob and Alice and add them to a common group named